Collective Arts Brewing

 The company may be expanding to cities around North America, but Collective Arts Brewing is truly at home in Hamilton, where the flagship brewery is located.
 Guests can make a reservation for the beer garden on their website, taste different flavors in the taproom, or hang out on the patios by the shore of Lake Ontario.

-Craft beer lovers in the greater Toronto area should pay a visit to their second location in the city, which features a full menu of tacos, empanadas and fried chicken.
+Craft beer lovers in the Toronto area should pay a visit to their second location in the city, which features a full menu of tacos, empanadas and fried chicken.